chinamike65/hugo-tuolesi/content/book1/book1en.md

 #### Explanation of the practice steps of the Tuo Le collective practice center

-Reciting the Vajra Heart Mantra one hundred thousand times can ward off evil spirits.
+Reciting the Heart Mantra of Vajrasattva  one hundred thousand times can ward off evil spirits.

 Reciting the mantra of the Buddha's Mother of Light a hundred thousand times can expel evil friends.

-If you recite the Ruyi Guanyin mantra a million times, you can get your wish.
+If you recite the Ruyi Guanyin mantra a million times, you can obtain whatever you wish for.

 This is what the Main class recites.

-Although 100,000 times and 1,000,000 times may seem like a lot, they are very fast when they practice together.
+Although 100,000 times and 1,000,000 times may seem like a lot, they are very fast when the practice is done together in a group.
 One hundred thousand times can be completed quickly in two or three times.

-Next, recite the following contents:
+Next, recite the following materials:

 "In Praise of Dependent Origination"